Daniel Rudd: Newspaper owner

 In 1885 Rudd began his first Catholic newspaper called the Ohio Tribune, the first Black paper printed by and for the Black community.
 The fledgling, local weekly—with a limited scope—did not do well.

 After only a year, Daniel moved the company to Cincinnati, where he started featuring articles that spoke out on Black issues such as segregation and discrimination.
 This new iteration, the American Catholic Tribune; this was the first Black-owned and operated national Catholic newspaper.

 Rudd believed that the newspaper was important in promoting the church as a transformational institution that was capable of bringing equality and social justice for African Americans.“The Catholic Church alone can break the color line.
 Our people should help her to do it.”

 (American Catholic Tribune)Cardinal Gibbons, archbishop of Baltimore (the preeminent episcopal see in the nation at the time), the archbishops of Cincinnati and Philadelphia, and the bishops of Covington, Columbus, Richmond, Vincennes, and Wilmington, were all listed on the masthead of the Tribune as endorsers.

-Rudd was also a very good businessman who knew how to reach out and teach others who thought like him and wanted to push for the same rights and changes, such as Black Catholics and Protestants.
-In order for Rudd to make the changes he wanted, he needed income—which he gained by using the Tribune to promote his own printing school.
-This allowed him to expand his own business and dreams with printing, and start creating custom cards, letterheads, envelopes, invoices, pamphlets, books, legal documents, and advertisements.
+Rudd was also a skilled businessman who knew how to reach out and teach those who were like-minded and wanted to push for the same changes in civil rights that he did, such as Black Catholics and Protestants.
+In order for Rudd to make the changes he wanted, he needed income, which he gained by using the Tribune to promote his own printing school.
+This allowed him to expand his own business with printing, and start creating custom cards, letterheads, envelopes, invoices, pamphlets, books, legal documents, and advertisements.

-That wasn't the only source of his income though, he also had newspaper subscriptions from Catholic and Protestant readers in Northern and Midwestern states.
-African Americans saw his will to make a change and fight for something they've believed in for quite some time, so many bishops, monsignors, laypersons, and even more Protestants gave him financial aid.
+That wasn't the only source of his income though; he also had newspaper subscriptions from Catholic and Protestant readers in Northern and Midwestern states.
+African Americans saw his will to make a change and fight for something they've believed in for quite some time, and as a result many bishops, monsignors, laypersons, and even more Protestants gave him financial aid.

 In 1891, he collaborated with Ida B. Wells and her Memphis Free Speech, alongside the Detroit Plaindealer, in hiring a correspondent to investigate the conditions of African Americans in the former Confederacy.

 Rudd was successful for quite some time in his printing business, and by 1892, Rudd's newspaper was printing 10,000 copies.
 His successes led the Afro-American Press League (a consortium of the roughly two hundred Black newspapers being published in the country at the time) to ask Rudd to serve as its president.
 The enterprising Rudd served in this capacity even as he worked to keep his Queen City printing business and printing school afloat.